bg-imgs

 GST for the rented cottage out the back of a commercial property

-Q: Ms. C has a commercial property that has a gatekeeper's cottage out the back.
-This cottage is rented.
-The main building is still to be rented but is available for rent.
-Does the cottage rent incur GST as it is part of the commercial property or is it considered residential?
+Q: Ms. C owns a commercial property with a cottage rented out at the back.
+The cottage is currently rented, but the main building is available for rent.
+Does the rent from the cottage attract GST since it's part of the commercial property, or is it considered residential?

 Margin scheme of selling the commercial property

-Q: A client is purchasing a commercial property with tenant on a going concern basis so it is GST-free.
-The client plans to subdivide the land off the back of this block and build three residential townhouses.
-On what basis does our client calculate the GST purposes margin when selling the properties? (the owner phased the property pre-June 2000 and it has been commercial in the future.)
+Q: A client is buying a commercial property with a tenant, which means the purchase is GST-free because it's considered a going concern.
+However, the client plans to divide the land and build three residential townhouses.
+How does the client calculate the GST margin when selling these properties?
+(Note: The owner originally phased the property before June 2000, and it's been used for commercial purposes since.)

 GST-free supply of a farming business requirements

-Q: Section 38-480 refers to the land in question being land on which a farming business has been carried on at least five years preceding the supply.
-What is the situation if the farming business is not being carried on supply even though the property has been a farm for a longer period than five years?
-It is a large-scale farming property in the northern Territory that has been subdivided into smaller parcel.
-The patriarch of the family was the driver for the farming business and the subdivision proposal.
-He died unexpectedly about 18 months ago and after that, the primary introduction business has not been actively pursued since shortly before the patriarch’s death.
+Q: Section 38-480 states that the land must have been used for farming for at least five years before the sale to qualify for GST-free status.
+What happens if the farming business has stopped, even though the land was a farm for longer than five years?
+This concerns a large farming property in the Northern Territory that has been divided into smaller parcels.
+The head of the family managed the farming and subdivision but passed away unexpectedly about 18 months ago, after which the farming business wasn't actively pursued.

 GST using the margin scheme & treatment in profit and loss